CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 Now, you are ready to have fun working on you code.
 ![Jupyter](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/python3.PNG)

+IMPORTANT NOTE: Once you finish working on you jupyter notebook do not forget to Shutdown your notebook server.
+Go to your command prompt used to luch your jupyter notebook and type **Ctrl+C**, then **y**.

 **If you are not familiar with working on the terminal, there is the option to launch your container and Jupiter notebook using  [Jupyterhub](https://jupyterhub.readthedocs.io/en/stable/)**